hville/sample-quantile/README.md

 ## Utilities

-Where performance is important, the subfunctions for single numbers and for arrays can be called directly to avoid the internal checks:
+When performance is important, the subfunctions for single numbers and for arrays can be called directly to avoid the internal checks:

 `sampleQuantile.single(arrayOfSamples, probability) // --> quantile value number`